hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 GraphQL introduces a new set of concepts for someone coming from a REST API background.
 In this section, we will look at the core concepts of GraphQL from a client/frontend perspective.

 ## GraphQL document
 The content of a GraphQL request string is called the GraphQL document.
-This is a simple example of a document:
+This is an example of a document:

 ```graphql
 {